Desert Gear Guide: Essential Gear for Desert Adventure

 Having some basic desert gear can make your adventures in nature’s sandbox go much more smoothly.
 While basic guidelines apply – bringing sufficient shelter, clothing, water, and an emergency kit, for instance – desert exploration requires added preparation to cope with the extreme terrain and climate.
 Below, you’ll find suggestions for desert-specific gear that you might consider bringing along on your next trip.
-We don’t cover basic camping gear that you might need anywhere, but items that will be specifically useful in the desert.
+We don’t cover all the basic camping gear that you might need anywhere, but items that will be specifically useful for camping and hiking in the desert.

 DESERT GEAR COVERED IN THIS GUIDE